-When putting content on the BFA website, you need to make sure it meets Web Content Accessibility Guidelines.
-In OU Campus, there is an Accessibility Check that will check your page for any issues that conflict with Web content accessibility standards.
-The Accessibility Check does not check documents (i.e. PDFs) that you have attached to the page.
-It will only check the page content itself.
+When putting content in a website, make sure it meets Web Content Accessibility Guidelines.
+In OU Campus, there is an Accessibility Check to check pages for any issues that conflict with Web content accessibility standards.
+The Accessibility Check does not check documents (i.e. PDFs) that are attached to the page, it will only check the page content itself.

 How to Run an Accessibility Check

 - View the page you wish to check in OU Campus.

 - Make sure the page is checked out to you.